Enaq the Prata Shop: Jurong prata the crispiest I’ve ever had

 Enaq - Store Front

 This not-so-hidden gem in Jurong East is located under a block of HDB flats in the middle of nowhere.
-They are known for their thiccc (yes, with three ‘c’s), crisp prata and sambal chilli.
+They are known for their thiccc (yes, with three ‘c’s), crispy prata and sambal chilli.

 What I tried at Enaq the Prata Shop